carlospolop-node-apis/node-weboftrust/README.md

 # Node Simple Web Of Trust Api

-CUse Node to check for malicious domains in [WOT](https://www.mywot.com/)
+Use Node to check for malicious domains in [WOT](https://www.mywot.com/)

 ## Install
 `npm install weboftrust`